 Northwestern University and Stanford University research finds a useful refinement of the prevention-focused/promotion-focused concept: For each customer, we are to weigh the degree of self-expressive and other-expressive tendencies.
 Then, as necessary to achieve our objectives, we influence the relative balance.

-• Asking a shopper what others are likely to think of the purchase being considered will pull the shopper in the other-expressive direction.
+- Asking a shopper what others are likely to think of the purchase being considered will pull the shopper in the other-expressive direction.
 This finding has implications for the situation where the retailer would like the shopper to purchase an extravagant gift for someone else.
-Research findings suggest that the best sequence is to encourage the shopper first to think about what they themselves like, then think about how others would look at the shopper if they make that purchase.
+The best sequence is to encourage the shopper first to think about what they themselves like, then think about how others would look at the shopper if they made that purchase.
 On the other hand, if we believe it best for the shopper to proceed cautiously in gift shopping, suggest that the shopper consider how the preferences they’re expressing actually came from others.

 For your profitability: Sell Well: What Really Moves Your Shoppers